denis-beurive/LaTeX/fonts/README.md

 # Clear caches for luaotfload

-If you have troubles with `luaotfload`, you can delete the `lualatex` cache and rebuild it:
+If you have troubles with `luaotfload`, you can delete the `lualatex` cache and rebuild it.

+First, find the path to the cache:

-	luaotfload-tool --diagnose=environment,permissions
+	luaotfload-tool --diagnose=environment,permissions | grep 'Checking permissions of'

-	find ~/.texmf-var/
+> By default, the cache should be under your home directory.
+If you can't fond it, then try that: `sudo / find -name ".texmf-var" -print`

+Delete the cache:

 	rm -rf ~/.texmf-var/luatex-cache/*

+And then, rebuild the cache:

 	luaotfload-tool --update

 Resources: